CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 ## Analysis Package
 DMD-PRIME20 allows running simulations for hundred of microseconds.
 A simulation can take a month to complete and generates a big set of data as results.
 Therefore, most of data is written in binary and require extra step to extract data for specific analysis.
 The analysis package is included implemented to allow user to allow user access data of their choices.
 It's currently developed, new functions will be added based on user feedback.

-To create `DMDanalysis` to obtain results in readable format for data analysis, on your terminal, navigate to the DMD/PRIME20 source code and then execute the following command.
->
-	make -f dmd_analysis.mk

 After executable `DMDAnalysis` is created, the package can be used from running directory in the same location at input.txt file.
 Although analysis package can be run on the interactive termital, it is recommended to submit analysis job in the background or using a queuing system.
 It's can take from few seconds to few minutes to complete the task depending on how big result data set is.
 For a long simulation that take approximatly a month, result data set can be very big and required extra time for the analysis package to extract requested data.